lazycloud-tech/.github/profile/README.md

 Have questions or need assistance?
 We’d love to hear from you!

 * General Inquiries: contact@lazycloud.tech
-* Urgent Golang Service Fixes: Text directly at ryujin@lazycloud.tech
+* Urgent Golang Service Fixes: Text directly at kirin@lazycloud.tech

 ----